getify/You-Dont-Know-JS/get-started/ch4.md

 But I don't agree at all that the inevitable conclusion of this is to decide JS's type mechanism is bad and that we need to cover up JS's types with solutions outside the language.
 We don't have to follow the "static typing" way to be smart and solid with types in our programs.
 There are other options, if you're just willing to go *against the grain* of the crowd, and *with the grain* of JS (again, more on that below).

-Arguably, this pillar is more important than the other two, in the sense that no JS program will do anything useful if it doesn't properly leverage JS's value types, as well as how values are converted (coerced) between types.
+Arguably, this pillar is more important than the other two, in the sense that no JS program will do anything useful if it doesn't properly leverage JS's value types, as well as the conversion (coercion) of values between types.

-Even if you love TypeScript / Flow, you are not going to get the most out of those tools or coding approaches if you aren't deeply familiar with how the language manages value types.
+Even if you love TypeScript / Flow, you are not going to get the most out of those tools or coding approaches if you aren't deeply familiar with how the language itself manages value types.

-I can't fully make the case here, for you to learn about JS types and coercion; that's what the whole Book 4, *Types & Grammar* is for!
-But please don't skip over this topic because you've always heard that we can just use `===` and forget about the rest.
+To learn more about JS types and coercion, check out Book 4, *Types & Grammar*.
+But please don't skip over this topic just because you've always heard that we should use `===` and forget about the rest.

-Your foundation in JS is shaky and incomplete at best, without this pillar!
+Without learning this pillar, your foundation in JS is shaky and incomplete at best.

-## In Order

-So now you have a better sense of what's left to explore in JS.

-But one of the most common questions I get is, "What order should I read the books?"
-There's a straightforward answer here, but it also depends.

-My suggestion for most readers is, this how best to proceed through this series:

-1. Get started on a solid foundation of JS with *Get Started* (Book 1) -- good news, you've almost finished this book already!

-2. In *Scope & Closures* (Book 2), learn the first pillar of JS:  lexical scope, how that supports closure, and how the module pattern organizes code.

-3. In *Objects & Classes* (Book 3), focus on the second pillar of JS: how JS's `this` works, how object prototypes support delegation, and how prototypes enable the `class` mechanism for OO-style code organization.

-4. In *Types & Grammar* (Book 4), tackle the third and final pillar of JS: types and type coercion, as well as how JS's syntax and grammar define how we write our code.

-5. With the **three pillars** solidly in place, *Sync & Async* (Book 5) then explores how we use flow control to model state change in our programs, both synchronously (right away) and asynchronously (over time).

-6. The series concludes with *ES.Next & Beyond* (Book 6), a forward look at the near- and mid-term future of JS, including a variety of features likely coming to your JS programs before too long.

-That's the intended order to read this book series.

-However, books 2, 3, and 4 can generally be read in any order, depending on which topic you feel most curious about and comfortable exploring first.
-But I don't recommend you skip any of these three books -- not even types/coercion, as some of you will be tempted to do! -- even if you feel you're already comfortable with that topic at quick glance.

-Book 5 (*Sync & Async*) is crucial for deeply understanding JS, but if you start digging in and find it's too intimidating, this book can be deferred until you're more experienced with the language.
-The more JS you've written (and struggled with!), the more you'll come to appreciate this book.

-The final book in the series, *ES.Next & Beyond*, in some respects stands alone.
-It can be read at the end, as I suggest, or right after *Getting Started* if you're looking for a shortcut to broaden your radar of what JS is all about.
-This book will also be more likely to receive updates in the future, so you'll probably want to re-visit it occasionally.

 ## With The Grain

-A final note on continuing your learning journey with JS, and your path through the rest of this book series: be aware of the *grain* -- recall various references to *grain* earlier in this chapter.
+I have some advice to share on continuing your learning journey with JS, and your path through the rest of this book series: be aware of the *grain* -- recall various references to *grain* earlier in this chapter.

-First, consider the *grain* of how most people approach and use JS.
+First, consider the *grain* (as in, wood) of how most people approach and use JS.
 You've probably already noticed that these books cut against that *grain* in many respects.
 In YDKJSY, I respect you the reader enough to explain all the parts of JS, not only some select popular parts.
 I believe you're both capable and deserving of that knowledge.

 But that is not what you'll find from a lot of other material out there.
 It also means that the more you follow and adhere to the guidance from these books -- that you think carefully and analyze for yourself what's best in your code -- the more you will stand out.
 That can be a good and bad thing.
 If you ever want to break out from the crowd, you're going to have to break from how the crowd does it!